Build trust with online visitors and increase your bike rentals: How to get a satisfied customer to leave a review for your bike rental?

 - Provide them with links to whichever review site fits your business, like TripAdvisor or Yelp.

-- Have a very clear call-to-action links.
+- Have very clear call-to-action links.
 Don’t add any other unnecessary links — have a singular goal of users clicking the review button.

 - Test different email copy to see what performs best.